Culinary nutrition in practice:

 I’m Shauna McQueen, a registered dietitian, trained chef, educator, and yoga teacher with over a decade of experience working at the intersection of nutrition, food, and behavior change.

 My work goes far beyond cooking classes.
-I’ve helped design and lead nutrition-focused food and wellness programs in corporate settings - including work with companies like Spotify and Barclays - where food wasn’t just educational, but part of a larger strategy to support wellbeing at scale.
+I’ve helped design and lead nutrition-focused food and wellness programs in corporate settings - including work with companies like Spotify and Barclays where food wasn’t just fuel, but part of a larger strategy to support wellbeing at scale.

 Food School grew out of this integrated approach.
 Here, I teach nutrition professionals how to apply culinary nutrition in real-world settings combining practical cooking skills, program design, and mindful, evidence-informed frameworks that help food education truly land.